ndsev/erdblick/README.md

 attribute.
 The labels are styled with a white fill color, a black outline, and are scaled up by a factor of 1.2 for better visibility.

+### Style Options

+In addition to the `rules` section, a style sheet may have a top-level `options` key.
+Under this key, variables may be defined for the style sheet which can be controlled by the user.
+Each `option` entry may have the following fields:

+* `label`: UI label for the control to change the option value.
+* `id`: Simfil variable name, under which the current option value will be available in different style rule expressions, e.g. `filter` or `color-expression` etc.
+* `type`: Data type for the option variable.
+Both the default and currently the only allowed value is `bool`, which will be shown to the user as a checkbox.
+* `default`: Default value for the option.

 ### Relation Styling

 In Erdblick, relation styling is used to visualize relationships between different features.